Spehic/Diplomska-hls4ml/README.md

 # Diplomska-hls4ml

+**Bachelor’s thesis:**
-"Bachelor’s thesis: Review and implementation of hls4ml using TensorFlow for efficient machine learning model deployment on FPGAs."
+Review and implementation of hls4ml using TensorFlow for efficient machine learning model deployment on FPGAs.

-# Enviroment

-I recommend running this on Ubuntu 20.04

-Running the tutorials requires Vivado 2020.1 to be installed.
-After the installation, the necessary environmental variables can be set using.

-source /path/to/your/installtion/Xilinx/Vivado/2020.1/settings64.(c)sh

-The Python environment used for the tutorials is specified in the environment.yml file.
-It can be setup like:
+---

+## Environment Setup

+This project is recommended to run on **Ubuntu 20.04**.

+### Steps to set up the Python environment:

+1. Make sure you have **Conda** installed (Miniconda or Anaconda).

+2. Create and activate the environment from the provided `environment.yml` file:

+    ```bash
-conda env create -f environment.yml conda activate Diplomska-hls4ml source /path/to/your/installtion/Xilinx/Vivado/2020.1/settings64.(c)sh
+    conda env create -f environment.yml
+    conda activate Diplomska-hls4ml
+    ```

+3. Source the Xilinx Vivado environment settings script (replace the path below with your actual installation path):

+    ```bash
+    source /path/to/your/installation/Xilinx/Vivado/2020.1/settings64.sh
+    ```

+---